dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

            *body*
          end;

-   *printing-object* may be used within :func:`print-object` to print Dylan objects in a standardized way while adding identifying information for your own classes.
+   *printing-object* may be used within :gf:`print-object` to print Dylan objects in a standardized way while adding identifying information for your own classes.
 Example: